dirkolbrich/yahoo-finance-query/README.md

 ];
 ```

-If the query was invalid, the query will return a 404 error:
+If the query was invalid, the query will return an error:
 ```php
 array[
     'ok' => false,